There is a tweet from a suspended Twitter user that shows a “ham biscuit sign” in its dark and lit-up state. Here’s a screenshot of it:

 The state of things

-How many virtual meetings have you been on during quarantine where you had a panicky moment trying to figure out if you were muted or not?
+How many virtual meetings have had during quarantine where you had a panicky moment trying to figure out if you were muted or not?
 How many pieces of UI have you encountered where you weren’t sure if taking action would start or stop something?
 How many times has pushing that button irrevocably altered or destroyed something?

 It’s a tough problem, and part of it is that there’s very little external consistency.
 Video Chat App A might indicate state one way, while Video Chat App B uses a completely different approach.

 Then there’s inconsistencies in features that appear across apps of many different categories—video playback being a prime example.

 There are fancy user experience/human-computer interaction terms for the problems discussed earlier, but I’d prefer to keep this post as jargon free as possible.

 To fix the ham biscuit sign, we need to be more obvious:

 It’s a bit of a balancing act, in that you want that sweet spot of just enough information to remove ambiguity without totally overwhelming someone.